 There are eligibility criteria and we are happy to share them with you.
 In summary, you might say that any healthy woman with one baby coming head first near conclusion of a full-term pregnancy is considered eligible to have her baby at the Birth Center!
 Rather than excluding most women, the majority of women could safely have their babies in a Birth Center environment.

 The cost of midwifery care and birth at the Center is substantially lower than the cost of having a baby in the hospital.
-For this reason the birth center is often a choice for self-pay clients.
-The business staff will assist you in working out a payment plan for your care.
+For this reason, the birth center is often an excellent choice for self-pay clients or clients with high deductibles.
+The business staff will assist you with insurance questions and payment plans.

 There are many simple measures that are helpful in reducing pain and discomfort in labor.
 The freedom to move about, to eat and to drink provides comfort to the woman in labor.
-The continuous presence of the midwife and of the woman’s loved ones provides support and encouragement for the woman to relax and let her body function.
+The continuous presence of the midwife and the woman’s loved ones provides support and encouragement for the woman to relax and allow her body function.
 Pain medications are also available.
-Some women and midwives refer to immersion in a warm tub as an “aquadural” because of its ability to soothe and help the mother to relax with her labor.
+Some women and midwives refer to immersion in a warm whirlpool tub as an “aquadural” because of its ability to soothe and help the mother to relax with her labor.
+The use of a TENS (Transcutaneous Electrical Nerve Stimulation) unit and a Nitrous Oxide Inhalation System for easing discomfort is available as well.
 If a special circumstance requires an epidural, the woman and her midwife can move into a hospital setting.

-The hallmarks of midwifery care at the Birth Center are choices and freedom.
+The hallmarks of midwifery care at the Birth Center are choices, options and freedom.
 We want you to develop a birth plan and we respect your decision making.

 Over the years, the midwives have handled a variety of special circumstances at the Birth Center.
 Nearly all of these are non-emergency situations.
-The midwives have a system in place for safe and efficient transport to a hospital if that should be necessary.
+The midwives have protocols and a system in place for safe and efficient transport to Memorial University Medical Center if that should be necessary.

 The postpartum stay is intended to ensure that mother and baby are well and stable before they return home.
-This can be as short as 4-6 hours or up to 23 hours.
+This can be as short as 4-6 hours.
+If there is a medical reason for the mother or baby to remain at the Birth Center longer than 12 hours, this time frame can be lengthened.
 Most women prefer the idea of returning to their own home and bed for the quality rest and relaxation that it brings.
 The midwives prepare families for what to expect after the baby is born and you and your baby will return to the center to be checked in the first few days after birth.

 Preparation for childbirth, baby care and breast feeding are incorporated in all aspects of prenatal care.
 If a woman is enrolled in Prenatal Care “Plus,” education is part of the program.
-Women who are receiving traditional prenatal care are offered different options for childbirth and breastfeeding education.
+Women who are receiving traditional prenatal care are offered different options for childbirth, breastfeeding and other education.